Council rates remissions are available for ratepayers that meet the criteria, and rates can be postponed in some circumstances.

 Remission of water rates

 You may be eligible for a water rates remission if you’ve had a water leak.
-Fill in the form below and send to us with the required attachments.
+Please refer to Section 4.6 of our Remissions Policy to see if you qualify.
+If you do, fill in the form below and send it to us with the required attachments.

 Remission of wastewater rates - commercial properties